geosoft-as/jpwls/README.md

 and so on.

-Full REST API documentation is availble here (soon).
+Full REST API documentation is available here (soon).

 ## Using jpwls as a Java library